tdawes93/restaurant-budget/README.md

 ****

-## UX Design
+## How to Use

+The Restaurant Management App is designed to improve efficiency, reduce errors and be an easy way for all restaurant managers to create bookings, view bookings and the minimum number of staff needed for each working day.

+The user has three options upon opening the app:

+1. Enter a new booking
+2. View total number of bookings
+3. Caluclate staff numbers required for the upcoming week

+The user selects their desired option and follows the on screen instructions.
+Dependant on their choice they will be shown an output with their desired data.

+The app is designed for all restaurant bookings to be made through the app throughout the previous week, then towards the end of the week the number of staff can be calculated so a work schedule can be produced.

+### Goals

-### User Stories
+#### User Goals

-#### First Time Visitor Expectations

-- As a first-time visitor I want:
+- As a user I want to be able:

+    - To make a booking for a specific day inputting the number of guests required for the booking.
+    - To save this booking and it to add to the total number of people booked in that day.
-    - To understand the purpose of the site and learn how to play the game.
+    - To view the total number of people booked in on any given day in the week.
-    - To be able to know how to start the quiz and navigate the site immediately.
+    - To be able to see how many staff are required for the number of people booked.
-    - To find the game interesting and challenging.
-    - To see my score when the quiz is finished.
-    - To be able to play the quiz on all devices.
+    - To be able to reset the bookings and start again each week.

-#### Returning/frequent Visitor Expectations

-- As a returning/frequent visitor I want:

-    - To continue to enjoy the quiz even after multiple attempts.
-    - To find the saved League Table and try and beat the high scores.
-    - To share my high score on social media.

 ### Structure